Property Orders - Consent Orders & Judge Made Orders

 What Are Consent Orders?

-Consent Orders are Court Orders which you and your ex-spouse enter into by agreement following separation.
-The Consent Orders can deal with property matters, superannuation and parenting matters.
-Consent Orders are filed with the Family Court of Australia in conjunction with the Application for Consent Orders.
-The Application sets out what assets you and your spouse each hold, together or separately at the time of Application, and what assets you will each individually own following the implementation of your proposed agreement.
-This assists the Court in determining whether your agreement is fair in all the circumstances.
+Consent orders are court orders which you and your ex-spouse enter into by agreement following separation.
+The consent orders can deal with property matters, superannuation and parenting matters.
+Consent orders are filed with the Federal Circuit and Family Court (FCFCA) in conjunction with the application for consent orders.
+The application sets out what assets you and your spouse each hold, together or separately at the time of application, and what assets you will each individually own following the implementation of your proposed agreement.
+This helps the court in determining whether your agreement is fair in all the circumstances.

-If the Registrar of the Court assessing the Agreement as being fair, he or she will make Orders in accordance with the Agreement you and your ex-spouse have reached.
-The effect of the Court’s seal on the Agreement is that such Agreement is now binding upon you and your spouse in the same way Orders made by a Judge would have been binding on both parties.
-The effect is that the Consent Orders are enforceable as Orders against both parties.
+If the registrar of the court assesses the agreement as being fair, they will make orders in accordance with the agreement you and your ex-spouse have reached.
+The effect of the court’s seal on the agreement is that such agreement is now binding upon you and your spouse in the same way orders made by a judge would have been binding on both parties.
+The effect is that the consent orders are enforceable as orders against both parties.

 What If I Can’t Reach An Agreement?

-If you cannot reach an agreement with your ex-spouse, you may need to commence proceedings with the Court.
-In these circumstances, you and your ex-spouse will need to submit Applications to the Court setting out what it is you each seek by way of property matters and/or parenting matters.
-The Court will then be required to make a determination in respect to what is fair in all the circumstances.
-The effect of Final Orders is the same as Consent Orders.
+If you cannot reach an agreement with your ex-spouse, you may need to start proceedings with the court.
+In these circumstances, you and your ex-spouse will need to submit applications to the court setting out what it is you each seek by way of property matters and/or parenting matters.
+The court will then be required to make a determination in respect to what is fair in all the circumstances.
+The effect of final orders is the same as consent orders.
 That is, they are both binding upon you and your spouse.
-In Victoria, there can be a period of significant delay before your matter will be determined, following the commencement of proceedings.
-However, it also remains possible for parties to resolve their matter by way of Consent Orders following the commencement of proceedings.
-A number of avenues for dispute resolution exist including lawyer assisted mediation.

 Can I Formalise Our Agreement Without The Court?

-In some circumstances, you may wish to consider entering into a Financial Agreement with your ex-spouse.
-In these circumstances, you and your spouse are agreeing not to submit your Agreement to the Court for examination.
-There is no requirement that your Agreement be fair.
-Additionally, you and your spouse can enter into a Financial Agreement before marriage, during marriage or after marriage.
-In respect to defacto relationships, a Financial Agreement can be entered into during the de-facto relationship or after separation.
-Financial Agreements can only be utilised in respect to property matters and not parenting matters.
+In some circumstances, you may wish to consider entering into a financial agreement with your ex-spouse.
+In these circumstances, you and your spouse are agreeing not to submit your agreement to the court for examination.
+There is no requirement that your agreement be fair.
+Additionally, you and your spouse can enter into a financial agreement before marriage, during marriage or after marriage.
+In respect to de facto relationships, a financial agreement can be entered into during the de-facto relationship or after separation.
+Financial Agreements can only be used in respect to property matters and not parenting matters.